haacked/haacked.com/_posts/archived/2007-06-13-the-most-useful-.net-utility-classes-developers-tend-to-reinvent.aspx.markdown

 ---
 layout: post
-title: "The Most Useful .NET Utility Classes Developers Tend To Reinvent Rather Than Reuse"
+title: The Most Useful .NET Utility Classes Developers Tend To Reinvent Rather Than Reuse
 date: 2007-06-13 -0800
 comments: true
 disqus_identifier: 18349
 categories: []
+redirect_from: "/archive/2007/06/12/the-most-useful-.net-utility-classes-developers-tend-to-reinvent.aspx/"
 ---

 ### [System.IO.Path](http://msdn2.microsoft.com/en-us/library/system.io.path.aspx "Path class on MSDN")

 How often do you see code like this to create a file path?